 \textbf{Motivation 2:} A sentence in a document may have a different topical discourse than its neighboring sentences or the document itself.
 Illustrated in Figure \ref{fig:motivation} (b), an NTM generates two different document-topic proportions (TP) for input document $d$ and sent\#2+sent\#3 while modeling sent\#1 in the NLM.
 Observe that the sent\#1 expects a topic proportion dominated by topic T3 ({\it electronics}) as in TP1; however NTM generates TP2 or TP3 due to input $d$ or sent\#2+sent\#3, respectively where both the document-topic proportions are dominated by the topic T1 about {\it marketing}.
 Therefore, there is need to deal with such topical discourse mismatch for each sentence in the document.

-\textbf{Contribution 2:} In order to retain sentence-level topical semantics, we first extract sentence-topic associations, i.e., latent topic proportion for each sentence using NTM and then introduce them in NLM for each sentence, combining with document-topic proportion (association).
+\textbf{Contribution 2:} In order to retain sentence-level topical semantics, we first extract sentence-topic association, i.e., sentence-level latent topic proportion, for each sentence using NTM and then introduce them in NLM in combination with the document-topic proportion (association).

 \textbf{Contribution 3:} We evaluate the proposed NCLM framework over range of tasks such as language modeling, word sense disambiguation, document classification and information retrieval.
-Experimental results suggest that both the explanatory topics and sentence-topic associations help in improving natural language understanding. \textit{Implementation} of NCLM is available at: \url{https://github.com/YatinChaudhary/NCLM}.
+Experimental results suggest that both the explanatory topics and sentence-topic association help in improving natural language understanding. \textit{Implementation} of NCLM is available at: \url{https://github.com/YatinChaudhary/NCLM}.